norc-heal/heal-app-docs/docs/exptrack/editexp.md

         ![](../app-screenshots/edit-exp-pop.PNG)
         <figcaption></figcaption>
     </figure>

+4. Make any necessary edits to your experiment file, and then select "Save experiment."

-    1. When you edit your first experiment, the tool will create an "archive" folder and will archive the original version of your result annotation (.txt) file there, so there are no issues with duplicate file naming.
-The User Status Message Box will also display a message providing information on the location of the original annotation file.
+    1. When you save your edited experiment, the tool will archive the original version of your experiment annotation (.txt) file in an "archive" folder, so there are no issues with duplicate file naming.

         <figure markdown>
             ![](../app-screenshots/edit-result-archive.PNG)
             <figcaption></figcaption>
         </figure>

-4. Make any necessary edits to your experiment file, and then select "Save experiment."